Signing the accommodation contract

 - Respect the rules for communal life as described in the internal regulations of the residences.
 Students are free to come and go as they please and may receive visitors.
 However, the right to occupy the accommodation is strictly personal and cannot be transferred to another person.

 Students also undertake to pay the various costs and taxes related to the occupation of their accommodation:

 - Water: provisional water costs are usually included in your rental charges.
-The regularization of the final cost is made once a year based on the real amount of water you have used.
+The final cost’s regularization is made once a year based on the real amount of water you have used.
 If the water meter is in your name, you will receive a bill every 6 months.

 - Housing tax (Taxe d’habitation): this tax is payable at the end of the year for any occupancy of accommodation from January 1st of the current year.